Trupti1594/Data-structures/leet_code.md

 Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed.
 Then return the number of elements in nums which are not equal to val.

 **logic**
-**- Use two pointer approach**
+  - **Use two pointer approach**
     - One pointer (i) keeps track of where the next valid element should be stored.
     - The second pointer (j) scans the array looking for elements that should be kept.
   -  wrong approach : Dont shift the elemnets of an array its tedious approach, instaead of shifting just play with array index.

 **code**
 - Step 1: Start with an empty position (i = 0)